KristijanCetina/cmdCalc/README.md

 # cmdCalc
- cmd calculator (soon with parentheses support)
+ cmd calculator with parentheses support

  ## build and run
  To compile and run on Linux or MacOS run command: